How Long Does A Car Accident Settlement Take In Michigan?

 - What is the future economic loss you face as a result of these injuries?

 - Is liability clear?
-Was the at-fault driver at-fault in causing your car accident and is fault being contested by the wrongdoer driver?
+Was the at-fault driver at-fault in causing your crash and is fault being contested by the wrongdoer driver?
 Anything less than 100% at-fault will usually make a pre-lawsuit car accident settlement more difficult and will require a lawsuit to be filed.

 - The medical testing and diagnostics that confirm your injury.
-Remember, not all serious car accident injuries are even capable of being detected by diagnostic testing such as MRIs, CT-scans and X-Ray.
+Remember, not all serious injuries are even capable of being detected by diagnostic testing such as MRIs, CT-scans and X-Ray.
 A TBI is a great example of this, as are chronic traumatic headaches and complex regional pain syndrome.

-- The extent to which your car accident-related injuries have resulted in an impairment that affects your ability to lead your normal life, if you live in a threshold injury law state like Michigan or New Jersey.
+- The extent to which your collision-related injuries have resulted in an impairment that affects your ability to lead your normal life, if you live in a threshold injury law state like Michigan or New Jersey.

 - The extent to which your car-accident related injuries have disabled you from returning to work and whether your claim for No-Fault wage loss benefits will exceed the monthly and/or 3-year limits allowed by law.

 - The extent to which your accident-related medical bills will exceed the No-Fault PIP medical benefits coverage level that applies to your claim and whether you must sue the at-fault driver for “excess” medical benefits.

 - What is the reputation of your lawyer?
 The insurance company evaluates the lawyer who represents you for your car accident settlement.
-Who that lawyer is and his or her reputation has an enormous impact on how quickly your case is settled – and on how large the settlement is.
+Who that lawyer is and his or her reputation has an enormous impact on how quickly your case is settled – and on how large the value of your case is.